AnyChart/docs.anychart.com/Basic_Charts/Waterfall_Chart.md

 To change the text of labels, combine the {api:anychart.charts.Waterfall#labels}labels(){api} and {api:anychart.core.ui.LabelsFactory#format}format(){api} methods with [tokens](../Common_Settings/Text_Formatters#string_tokens).

 To configure tooltips, do the same with the {api:anychart.charts.Waterfall#tooltip}tooltip(){api} and {api:anychart.core.ui.Tooltip#format}format(){api} methods.
-It is also possible to change the titles of tooltips: call {api:anychart.core.ui.Tooltip#titleFormat}titleFormat(){api}.
+It is also possible to change the titles of tooltips: use {api:anychart.core.ui.Tooltip#titleFormat}titleFormat(){api}.

-In addition to tokens that work universally, you can use two tokens that work only with the Waterfall chart: `{%diff}` and `{%absolute}`.
+Besides tokens that work with all chart types, there are two tokens working only with the Waterfall: `{%diff}` and `{%absolute}`.
 The first one returns the difference between points and the second one returns the absolute value of a point.

 By default, labels show the difference, and in the following sample the `{%absolute}` token is used to show absolute values.
-The text of tooltips, including the titles, is modified too:
+The text of tooltips, including their titles, is modified too:

 ```
 // configure labels